It’s been 2 1/2 weeks since we started demolition at #themodhouseproject.

 Hooray for Hardwood!

-Two and half skids of hardwood were delivered to this home.
+half skids of hardwood were delivered to this home.
 I watched while nearly 100 boxes were carried inside.
 To avoid any flooring nightmare, we waited for our hardwood to acclimate properly before we began laying (very, very important!).

 Over this past weekend, we were able to start and completely finish our kitchen and family room areas.